 6. What are the rules to know about Third-Party NIL?

-A Third-Party NIL deal means getting paid by someone outside your school, like a company, a brand, or even a big fan (called a booster), to use your name, photo, or reputation (NIL Rights, see Question #4 above).
+A Third-Party NIL deal means getting paid by someone outside your school, like a company, a brand, or even a big fan (called a booster), to use your name, photo, or reputation (NIL Rights, see Question #5 above).
 This could be for social media posts, ads, appearances, or product promotions.
 However, there are important rules you must follow, especially in the U.S. These rules are designed to maintain fairness and prevent individuals from secretly compensating athletes to join or play for a team.
 If you are considering entering Third-Party NILs, you must consider the following:

-If You Earn $600 or More, You Must Report It If you agree to a NIL deal worth $600 or more, you must report it within five days to an official platform called NIL Go, which an external company manages.
-You must submit the written agreement showing what the deal is, who is paying you, how much, and what you'll be doing in exchange for the payment.
+For a NIL approval, you must submit the written agreement showing what the deal is, who is paying you, how much, and what you’ll be doing in exchange for the payment.
 Even if the agreement involves small payments that add up to $600 over time, you still need to report it.
-If any details are missing or your school doesn't respond quickly to questions, there may be delays in getting the deal approved.
+Delays may occur if any details are missing or your school doesn’t respond quickly.
 You can submit an agreement to NIL Go before signing it, and if the deal does not meet the rules, you can make changes or cancel it.
-The approval of NIL deals may be delayed or rejected if the school does not confirm the identity of the paying party.

-The Deal Must Be for a "Real Business Purpose" You must be paid to do something tangible, such as promoting a product or service available to the public.
+The Deal Must Be for a "Valid Business Purpose " You must be paid to do something tangible, such as promoting a product or service available to the public.
 You cannot be paid solely for playing your sport or joining a team.
 That's not allowed under the rules.
-If a person or group primarily wants to donate money to athletes to support a school's sports program, that is not a valid reason, even if the payment is labelled as an event or sponsorship.
+If a person or group primarily wants to donate money to athletes to support a school's sports program, that is not a valid reason, even if the payment is labeled as an event or sponsorship.
+The compensation must be comparable to that of similarly situated athletes.
+A disproportionately high deal will fail, even if other criteria pass.

 The Payment Must Be Fair You should only be paid a fair amount for the work you're doing.
 This means the payment should reflect the real market value of the activity, like promoting a product or attending an event, not just what other athletes are getting.
 NIL Go considers factors such as what you're being asked to do, your visibility as an athlete, and how similar deals are typically valued to ensure the payment is reasonable.
 The goal is to maintain fairness and prevent hidden payments intended to reward athletic performance or influence recruiting.

 Deals with Donors or "Boosters" Are Reviewed More Carefully A "booster" is someone who supports a college's sports teams by donating money, helping with recruiting, or providing other support.
-Boosters can pay you through NIL deals, but only for a Real Business Purpose, like promoting their company.
+Boosters can pay you through NIL deals, but only for a Valid Business Purpose, like promoting their company.
 They are not allowed to use NIL money to convince you to join or stay at a school.
-Also, anyone who donates $50,000 or more to your school or helps with recruiting athletes is considered “associated” with the school.
-So, if a donor or a “booster” pays you through an NIL deal, that deal will be scrutinised more closely to ensure they follow the rules.
+Also, anyone who donates $50,000 or more to your school or helps with recruiting athletes is considered "associated with the school.
+So, if a donor or a "booster" pays you through an NIL deal, that deal will be scrutinized more closely to ensure they follow the rules.

 7. What is the House v.
 NCAA Settlement?